 In this application, we need two AND gates connected to two NOR gates.
 Each AND gate needs 3 wires; a common toggle input (T), a common clock signal (CLK), and a feedback wire from the present state output (Q) or its complement (Q').
 Then connect these AND gates as inputs for the NOR gates with a wire from the other NOR gate output.
 The following figure represents this method:

 This method uses 4 NAND gates and is similar to the method described above.
 Two gates will be connected to the inputs and two with the outputs.
 Each input gate also has three input wires; toggle input (T), a common clock signal (CLK), and a cross feedback wire from the state output.
 Those gates form the input for the other ones with cross feedback from the output as shown in the figure:

 T Flip-Flop could be a positive or negative edge-triggered device.
 In other words, the inputs will affect the output only when the clock signal changes from low to high for positive, or from high to low for negative.
 However, when an edge applied to the clock input, the Flip-Flop will hold or latch the last output (Q) if T=0, and will toggle it to its complement if T=1.

 Below you can find the truth table for T Flip-Flop:

 We can find T Flip-Flop in many applications, mainly in frequency dividers, binary counters, and parallel load registers.

-To build a frequency divider you will need two T Flip-Flops.
+To build a frequency divider you will need two T Flip-Flop electronic parts.
 Connect their toggle inputs to high "1", then connect the output of the first Flip-Flop as a clock for the other one.
 The final output will be half the frequency of the main clock, and those outputs can be used also as binary counter bits.